lewixlabs/Xamarin-vs-Flutter/assets_challenge/README.md

 # Assets Challenge

-This simple demo project shows how simple is working with assets.
+This demo Flutter project shows how simple is working with assets.
 Files as png, fonts, json are imported once in a single main yaml file.

 ## Project Goal